Computing finite index congruences of finitely presented semigroups and monoids

-To compute the actual lattice of 1-sided congruences obtained from the low-index congruences algorithm, we require a mechanism for computing the join or meet of two congruences given by word graphs.
+To compute the actual lattice of congruences obtained from the low-index congruences algorithm, we require a mechanism for computing the join or meet of two congruences given by word graphs.
 We show that two well-known algorithms for finite state automata can be used to do this.
-More specifically, a superficial modification of the Hopcroft-Karp Algorithm~\cite{Hopcroft1971aa}, for checking if two finite state automata recognise the same language, can be used to compute the join of two 1-sided congruences.
-Similarly, a minor modification of the standard construction of an automata recognising the intersection of two regular languages can be utilised to compute meets; see for example~\cite[Theorem 1.25]{Sipser2013aa}.
+More specifically, a superficial modification of the Hopcroft-Karp Algorithm~\cite{Hopcroft1971aa}, for checking if two finite state automata recognise the same language, can be used to compute the join of two congruences.
+Similarly, a minor modification of the standard construction of an automaton recognising the intersection of two regular languages can be utilised to compute meets; see for example~\cite[Theorem 1.25]{Sipser2013aa}.
 For more background on automata theory, see~\cite{Pin2022aa}.

-As described in Section 5.6 of \cite{Sims1994aa}, one motivation of Sims' low-index subgroup algorithm was to provide an algorithm for proving non-triviality of the group $G$ defined by a finite group presentation by showing that $G$ has a subgroup of index greater than $1$.
-The low-index congruences algorithm presented here can similarly be used to prove the non-triviality of the monoid $M$ defined by a finite monoid presentation by showing that $M$ has a right, or left, congruence with more than one class.
-There are a number of other possible applications: to determine small degree transformation representations of monoids (every monoid has a faithful action on the classes of a right congruence); to prove that certain relations in a presentation are irredundant; or more generally to show that the monoids defined by two presentations are not isomorphic (if the monoids defined by $\langle A| R\rangle$ and $\langle B| S\rangle$ have different numbers of right congruences with $n$ classes, then they are not isomorphic).
+As described in Section 5.6 of~\cite{Sims1994aa}, one motivation of Sims' low-index subgroup algorithm was to provide an algorithm for proving non-triviality of the group $G$ defined by a finite group presentation by showing that $G$ has a subgroup of index greater than $1$.
+The low-index congruences algorithm presented here can similarly be used to prove the non-triviality of the monoid $M$ defined by a finite monoid presentation by showing that $M$ has a congruence with more than one class.
+There are a number of other possible applications: to determine small degree transformation representations of monoids (every monoid has a faithful action on the classes of a right congruence); to prove that certain relations in a presentation are irredundant; or more generally to show that the monoids defined by two presentations are not isomorphic (if the monoids defined by $\langle A\mid R\rangle$ and $\langle B\mid S\rangle$ have different numbers of congruences with $n$ classes, then they are not isomorphic).
 Further applications are discussed in \cref{section-applications-of-low-index-algo}.